Time to Me by Greg Quinn

 He* is calling you, but you’re probably not listening…

-A colleague and I were mucking around on Facebook today and the subject of our old alma mater came up.
-We share a similar sense of humour, and the mention of ‘bona fides’ led to ‘Fortes in Fide’ (our old school motto).
+A colleague and I were mucking around and bantering on Facebook today, and the subject of our old alma mater came up.
+We share a similar sense of humour, and the mention of ‘bona fides’ led to ‘Fortes in Fide’ (from our old school motto: Strong in Faith).

-In the course of the conversation, my colleague mentioned the school anthem, which I confused with the popular hit of a hymn, ‘Eagle’s Wings’.
+In the course of our online conversation, my colleague mentioned the school anthem, which I confused with the popular hit of a hymn, ‘Eagle’s Wings’.

 And it prompted a bitter-sweet memory.

-After Greg’s death (four hours after Daffodil Day finished), we began organising a memorial service at the Dara school hall, and a service at Norwood Park for the family and close friends.
+After Greg’s death (coincidentally four hours after Daffodil Day finished), we began organising a memorial service at the Dara school hall, and a service at Norwood Park for the family and close friends.

 It prompted an acceleration of my affinity with the work of Billy Bragg, who Greg had adored for years and had even styled himself after in terms of his approach to playing the guitar and many of the themes.
 It was Greg who certainly introduced Bragg’s music to my siblings and me.